 Best of all it is a gluten-free and vegan bread!

 Gluten-free sourdough cinnamon rolls could easily have been #1 on my list… but I felt like I had to start with a few bread recipes, first.
 Sticky, sweet, and perfect.
 Even my wheat-eating brother-in-law will easily polish off a plate of these!

 Sourdough starter is really the secret behind so many delicious baked goods.
 Unlike wheat recipes, fermenting the batter won’t result in bread-like gluten.
 All you get is delicious flavor.
 This chocolate cake is a personal favorite.

 My sourdough cobbler recipe is one of the most popular recipes on Fermenting For Foodies.
 That’s mostly because it made the rounds in the gluten-sourdough community.
 I’m glad it worked out with wheat flour because I’ve personally never tried it!
 Using a gluten-free sourdough starter is quick, easy, and delicious.

-My gluten-free daughter wanted bagels, so we created this sourdough bagel recipe together.
+My daughter wanted bagels, so we created a sourdough bagel recipe together.
 She loves them so much, that we make them on a nearly monthly basis.
 Our bagels are often turned into weird and interesting shapes… because who wouldn’t want to eat a butterfly-shaped bagel?